Here’s a question we see a lot in our Fiddle Leaf Fig Resource Facebook group: “Why is my fiddle leaf fig growing leaves at the bottom of the trunk?”

 If you’ve recently repotted your fiddle or pruned the roots, you can simply prune the suckers at the base and give your tree more time to recover.
 If your tree hasn’t been removed or repotted for a while, the roots may be stressed for another reason.
 It might not be a bad idea to remove your tree from the pot and inspect the roots, or to upgrade to a slightly larger pot.

-When your tree’s mature leaves and branches are under attack from insects, your tree may start growing suckers.
+When your tree’s mature leaves and branches are under attack from insects, you may see fiddle leaf fig growing leaves at the bottom.

 With your plant already waging war on insects, simply prune the suckers and keep working to eradicate the infestation.
 If the suckers are a surprise, try inspecting your tree closely for insects such as mealybugs, scale, spider mites, etc.